 Once a business purchases a commercial auto insurance policy, the policyholder begins to pay monthly premiums (and possibly some fees at the beginning of the contract term).
 In return, the insurance company agrees to pay for any damages, repairs, and medical or legal expenses associated with a covered incident, as described in the policy terms.

-After a collision, break-in, or other covered incident, the policyholder must call the insurance company to “file a claim” and report the losses incurred.
-All insurance companies will require that you inform them within a few days of the incident, and failure to report the claim in a timely manner could lead to the claim being denied.
+After a collision, break-in, or another covered incident, the policyholder must call the insurance company to file a claim and report the losses incurred.
+All insurance companies will require that you inform them within a few days of the incident, and failure to report the claim promptly could lead to the claim being denied.

-When it comes time for the insurer to “settle the claim” or pay for covered losses, not all insurers follow the same protocol.
+When it comes time for the insurer to settle the claim, which means paying for covered losses, not all insurers follow the same protocol.
 For example, in the case of an accident: